 Simple English definitions for legal terms

-Read a random definition: asset dividend
+Read a random definition: commission plan

 A survival clause is a provision in a will that requires a beneficiary to live for a certain period of time after the person who wrote the will (the testator) dies.
 This period is usually 60 days.
 If the beneficiary dies within this time, the gift they were supposed to receive will go to the rest of the estate.
 This is also called a survivorship clause.
 A survival statute is a law that allows certain legal actions to continue even after the person who started them has died.
 This can include recovering damages that the person incurred before they died.